 Career Development Timeline for 1Ls

-UCI Law subscribes to the NALP Principles for a Fair and Ethical Recruitment Process, which are a set of best practices designed to ensure the highest standards of professionalism, fairness, transparency, and non-discrimination.
-In addition, the UCI Law Recruiting Policies provide clarity and set forth expectations for employers and students in connection with recruitment and employment, including a provision that prospective employers, with a limited exception, should not initiate formal one-on-one recruiting contact with first-year students, including applications, interviews, or offers prior to December 1
+UC Irvine Law subscribes to the NALP Principles for a Fair and Ethical Recruitment Process, which are a set of best practices designed to ensure the highest standards of professionalism, fairness, transparency, and non-discrimination.
+In addition, the UC Irvine Law Recruiting Policies provide clarity and set forth expectations for employers and students in connection with recruitment and employment, including a provision that prospective employers, with a limited exception, should not initiate formal one-on-one recruiting contact with first-year students, including applications, interviews, or offers prior to November 10, 2025.

 August and September